rixtrayker/golang-interview/README.md

 # Go Interview Questions Book

+> A comprehensive, open-source collection of Go programming interview questions and answers, designed to help developers prepare for technical interviews and deepen their understanding of the Go programming language.
+This book covers everything from basic concepts to advanced topics, with detailed explanations, code examples, and best practices.

 A comprehensive collection of Go programming interview questions organized by topic and difficulty level.
 This project uses [mdBook](https://rust-lang.github.io/mdBook/) to generate a beautiful, searchable book in multiple formats.

 ## 📚 Book Overview